 - NUTRITIONAL DEFICIENCIES

-Healthy eating and active lifestyle is not only important for general health but for hair too.
-When the body goes under stress, and nutrient deficient, body prioritize the nutrients delivery only to essential organs and tissues, not the hair.
+Healthy eating and active lifestyle are not only important for general health but for hair too.
+When the body goes under stress, and nutrient deficient, body prioritizes the nutrients delivery only to essential organs and tissues, not the hair.
 As a result, hair suffers and breakdown starts.

 - ANEMIA (Iron-Deficiency Anemia)

 It is the primary cause of temporary hair loss in women.
 Iron is imperative in maintaining the good working of many body functions, including the production of hemoglobin, the molecule in your blood that transports oxygen.
 Iron is also needed to maintain healthy cells, skin, hair, and nails.